benji78/docker-ctf/Count_Patern/readme.md

 [![author](https://img.shields.io/badge/author-keauranthain-blue)](https://github.com/keauranthain)

 ## How to setup
-1) If your on windows, launch `setup.bat`.
+1) make "npm install" command on the cmd
-2) Run `server.js`, which will send you directly to the website.
+2) make "node server.js" to start the CFT

 ## Useful Data
 - The website user account credentials are: username: "user", password: "1234".